dlccyes/CollegeNotes/docs/software-development/System Design.md

         - base64
             - base62 with `+` & `/`
             - not suitable for a url
-    - a dedicated key generation service
+    - a dedicated key generation service & db
-        - generate keys and store in db
+        - generate keys and store in key db
         - when we need a new url just fetch a generated one from db
         - pros
             - fast